epfl-ada/ada-2025-project-adastraperaspera/data_story.md

 ### Extended regression

-In order to improve the performance of regression models and gauge the importance of various geometric characteristics of each plaque, we compute the area, perimeter, length of the major axis, orientation of the nearest plaque for each cell.
+In order to raise explanatory power ($R^2$), reduce heteroscedasticity of regression models and gauge the importance of various geometric characteristics of each plaque, we compute the area, perimeter, length of the major axis, orientation of the nearest plaque for each cell.
 We can get a sense of these features by reviewing the box plots below:

 <p align="center">
   <!-- This was obtained with plot_boxgrid; usage in results.ipynb -->